YongJaeHu/Cat-html_assignment/README.md

 # Cat-html_assignment
-This is a html page that about cat spesies.
+This is a html page that about cat species.